cmrd-senya/markdown-it-html5-embed/README.md

 If you want to render media embed using Handlebars template, you can set `templateName` option and the plugin will try to find the template using global `HandlebarsTemplates` array and render using this template.

+You can access the descriptive content (e.g., "test link" above) via the `{{title}}` variable.
+It will be set to "Untitled video" or "Untitled audio" if no title was set.
+You can access the fallback text ("Your browser does not support ...")  via the `{{fallback}}` variable.
+See below for how to customize/translate the text.

 ## Options reference